phac-nml/ncov2019-artic-nf/docs/update_testing.md

 * reference tree node attribute `clade_membership` optional
 * CLI optimization

+### Summary
+Updating to artic 1.6.1 generates better quality final consensus genomes and includes many issue fixes including long deletion resolution and fixing the bcftools consensus bug.

+Updating to nextclade 3.9.1 has little impact on the final results.

+With this, both tools will be updated to these versions.

 ### Dataset
 - Total samples: 385
     - R9 flowcell: 183